Tedby141/Tedby141/README.md

 4. I curse a lot AND I say reclaimable slurs, PLEASE tell me if you're uncomfortable with that, I will not be mad and I'll try to think before speaking a bit more! <3
 5. As with number one, the reason I am quiet and so introverted is because I do have really bad social anxiety.
 But once I get to know someone, I'm much more open!
 6. I can start to cling really easily if you talk to me a lot and so.
 I won't depend on you like my life depends on it, but expect me to be like "omg omgo mgomg hiii omggg hiii can i hang out with u" and shit, because I am a really lonely individual and search out safe spaces and people to be safe around though I don't really take that first step due to my social anxiety and anxiety in general.
+7. Dissociative disorder, neurodivergence and mentally unwell.
+That's all you gotta know.
+Behaviours may or may not be affected by these.

 **DNI**